laujamie/starterhacks-2018/README.md

   # insert-domain-name-here
- "A website whose goal is to improve your day."
+ A website whose goal is to improve your day.